demisto/content/Packs/CybelAngel/README.md

-CybelAngel is the world’s leading platform for external attack surface management, enabling you to protect your business and secure your digital activities against cyberattacks and cyber breaches.
+The CybelAngel Event Collector integration receives reports from the CybelAngel platform, which specializes in external attack surface protection and management.

 CybelAngel protects a global network of hundreds of enterprise clients, providing them with advanced EASM protection for enhanced security.

-The CybelAngel content pack contains the CybelAngel EventCollector integration, which enables you to fetch reports from the CybelAngel platform.